Back to Florida

 Plain English Breakdown

-This bill reduces the maximum yearly increase in assessed value for homestead property to three percent, contingent on voter approval of a constitutional amendment.
+This bill proposes to increase the maximum yearly rise in assessed value for homestead property from one and a half percent to three percent, but it only takes effect if voters approve a related state constitution amendment.

 What This Bill Does